mphilipp622/144Project/readme.txt

 ./CompileAndRun.sh TP TC

 where TP is the max time interval for producers and TC is the max time interval for consumers.
 The script will run a make command to compile the program and then execute it with the arguments you passed to the shell script.

+All header files can be found in the "headers" folder.
+All cpp files can be found in the "source" folder.